RESEARCH STRATEGIC PLAN | RESEARCH AND SCHOLARSHIP

 Mapping the Way Forward in Comparative Management: An Interview with Dr. Gordon Redding

-October 8, 2021 | Hamilton | Ontario
+October 8, 2021 ·

-Contributed by International Journal of Comparative Management
+Contributed by: International Journal of Comparative Management

 In conversation with DeGroote professor of HR Management, Dr. Vishwanath Baba